 Thus

 and therefore $p_\mM\in\text{Vert}(\rRP)$, which completes our proof. \end{proof}

-In Theorem \ref{thm:integer_vertices}, we showed that $\rRP$ has no integer interior points.
-In particular, the points corresponding to $q$-matroids are necessary vertices in the reduced $q$-rank polytope.
+In \Cref{thm:integer_vertices}, we showed that $\rRP$ has no integer interior points.
+In particular, the points corresponding to $q$-matroids are necessarily vertices in the reduced $q$-rank polytope.
 We leave as an open question to characterize the rational vertices of $\rRP$.

-\begin{remark} We want to emphasis once more that the $q$-rank polytope $\RP$ has the same algebraic and geometric properties as the reduced $q$-rank polytope $\rRP$.
+\begin{remark} We want to emphasize once more that the $q$-rank polytope $\RP$ has the same algebraic and geometric properties as the reduced $q$-rank polytope $\rRP$.
 This especially means that \Cref{prop:dimension} and \Cref{thm:integer_vertices} hold for $\RP$ as well.
 So, in the remainder of the paper, we apply them also to $\RP$. \end{remark}